spiceai/docs/spiceaidocs/docs/clients/superset/index.md

 <img width="800" src="/img/superset/superset-docs-test-conn.png" />

-Click `Save` to save the connection.
+Click `Connect` to save the connection.

 Start exploring the datasets loaded in Spice.ai by creating a new dataset in Apache Superset to match one of the existing tables.